wmde/WikiLovesMonuments/update-bot/README.md

 ## Running Tests
-The test for the `CommonscatMapper` and `TemplateReplacer` classes are standard `unittest.TestCase` classes.
+The test cases are standard `unittest.TestCase` classes.
 They can be run from the command line:

-    python -m unittest test_commonscat_mapper test_template_replacer
+    python -m unittest discover tests

+You can also run individual tests like this:

+   python tests/test_commonscat_mapper.py

 [wlm_liste]: https://de.wikipedia.org/wiki/Kategorie:Liste_(Kulturdenkmale_in_Deutschland)